bodin/pdf-templates/README.md

 # TODO
 ## Cleanup
 ### Not Done
-2. [ ] proper test cases, moving resources to test folder
 3. [ ] DrawContext should be non-mutatable
+4. [ ] Real samples

 ### Done
 1. [x] Fix when missing some cells in a row
+2. [x] proper test cases, moving resources to test folder

 ## Features
 ### Not Done